killfill/bosh-fifo-cpi/README.md

 # Bosh Fifo CPI

-This is a intent of building a bosh external cpi that can talk to [FiFo](https://project-fifo.net).
+This is a bosh external cloud provider interface that can talk to [FiFo](https://project-fifo.net).

-Good luck to me!... :P